glebs0n1/Nortal-Summer-University-2022/src/README.md

 -> Haven't started do it yet, but have a few of questions about the assignment?<br>

 <h4 >The second day</h4>
--> Probably, I completed the task, it sorts and compiles the elements, but I feel that my programm looks like s*it code and the output is wrong :( <br>, if I will have time today, i will work today
+->Probably, I completed the task, it sorts and compiles the elements, but I feel that my programm looks like s*it code and the output is wrong😭 <br>, if I will have time today, i will work today

 ##JAVA EXERCISE